lamelyan/blog-hugo/content/posts/real-time-notifications-with-signalr/index.md

 ```

 Note the part `MapHub<NotificationsHub>` This isn't a regular REST API endpoint.
-This endpoint allows us to create a persistent bi-directional connection(using a web socket) between the server and clients.
+This endpoint allows us to create a persistent bi-directional connection(using a WebSocket) between the server and clients.

 ### Notification Hub